Profile Photo

 Denise Jamieson, MD, MPH

-Vice President for Medical Affairs, Tyrone D. Artz Dean of the Roy J. and Lucille A. Carver College of Medicine
+Vice President for Medical Affairs and the Tyrone D. Artz Dean, Roy J. and Lucille A. Carver College of Medicine

 Denise Jamieson, MD, MPH, began as the University of Iowa vice president for medical affairs and dean of the UI Carver College of Medicine on Aug.
 1, 2023.
-As vice president for medical affairs, she is responsible for integrated planning and operations for UI Health Care, which comprises UI Hospitals & Clinics; the UI Carver College of Medicine; and UI Physicians, the health system’s multispecialty physician group practice.
+In her role, she is responsible for integrated planning and operations for UI Health Care, which comprises the UI Carver College of Medicine; UI Physicians, the health system’s multispecialty physician group practice; and the entire clinical enterprise, including university, downtown, and the North Liberty hospital campuses.

 Jamieson came to Iowa from the Emory University School of Medicine in Atlanta, Georgia, where she served as chair of the school’s Department of Gynecology and Obstetrics and chief of gynecology and obstetrics for Emory Healthcare.